 Goal accomplishment is not an end…it is an addition to my own self-discovery and proof that I am capable of additional goals.
 Whenever I start to feel a bit anxious about a goal completion being an ‘end’ I remind myself of the self-discovery and how every goal completed, every positive habit added to my routine or adjustment to my routine…is in fact what makes me who I am.
 Are we not the sum of all of our goals, experiences, and learnings?

 Isn’t it exciting to think how far we have come, yet we still have so much more to discover?

 Self-paced learning is something that I am constantly discovering and helps me clarify the many ideas that I find myself thinking about.
 It also helps me discover & appreciate my own personal pace.

-We live in a world that makes is so convenient to learn…there are videos, print and audio books, several ways to communicate with professionals and experts in almost any field, connect with peers and others focused on the same topics, free library resources, and classes…the list goes on an on.
+We live in a world that makes is so convenient to learn…there are videos, print and audiobooks, several ways to communicate with professionals and experts in almost any field, connect with peers and others focused on the same topics, free library resources, and classes…the list goes on and on.